-Virender Sehwag also known as “Viru” is an Indian cricketer (batsman) and member of the Indian national cricket team since 1999 (one-dayers) and 2001 (Tests).
-He is an extremely attacking right-handed opening batsman and an occasional right-arm off-spin bowler.
-Presently, he is leading the Delhi Daredevils team to play at the IPL 5 season 2012.
+Virender Sehwag also known as “Viru” is a former Indian cricketer (batsman) and member of the Indian national cricket team from 1999 (one-dayers) and 2001 (Tests) until his retirement in 2013.
+He was an extremely attacking right-handed opening batsman and an occasional right-arm off-spin bowler.

 In the 1997-98 season Sehwag debuted in first class cricket for Delhi cricket team.
 In the 1998-99 season for the Duleep Trophy he was chosen in the North Zone cricket team and he finished fifth in the overall run scoring roster.